-Yup, frozen cherries work great.
+Yup, making Cherry Pie with frozen cherries works great.
 Try and make your life easier by finding frozen halved or quartered cherries, and be sure to boil them for the full length of time.
 You’ll also want to increase the amount of cornstarch per the recipe.

 Nope - it’s not necessary in this recipe for a couple of reasons.
 First, this pie bakes for a long time so it will have plenty of time to get nice and golden brown while the filling bakes.
 Second, we have already thickened the filling before baking which will prevent the bottom crust from getting soggy.

 If you don’t have a cherry pitter, don’t let it stop you from making Cherry Pie!
 You have a couple of options.
 First, you can slice each cherry in half using a paring knife and carefully dig each pit out.
 Or, you can try the chopsticks method.
 Lay the cherry on its side and press the pit through the cherry using the larger end of the chopstick.

 Any type of cherry can be delicious but Montmorency cherries are the best variety for making cherry pie.
 They are slightly sour and perfect for getting that tart and sweet balance we love in a good cherry pie.

 - Room Temperature: store your Cherry Pie covered in plastic wrap or aluminum foil at room temperature for up to 2 days.

 - Refrigerator: if you find you want to store it for longer, it will last covered in the fridge for up to 5 days.